 TRANSFORMING HEALTH CARE IN HAITI

-Haiti is overcome with a multitude of problems that ranges from a corrupt government to intense poverty to no health care system.
+Haiti is overcome with a multitude of problems: a corrupt government, intense poverty, and no organized health care system.
 When the 2010 earthquake struck Haiti, it further devastated the struggling country.
-Diseases were spread, lives were lost, and few medical facilities were left standing with skilled physicians and nurses that could provide adequate care for the suffering people.
+Diseases were spread, lives were lost, and few medical facilities were left standing with skilled staff that could provide adequate care for the suffering people.

 Today, Haiti still lacks a health care infrastructure.
-In larger cities, you can find a medical facility, but they are frequently staffed with poorly-trained medical staff, equipment and treatment plans.
-In Thomazeau, most locals cannot afford medical care even if it’s an emergency situation – with no insurance plans or savings, they were often left to suffer or die without any medical attention before LiveBeyond established a permanent presence in the community.
+In larger cities, you can find a medical facility, but they frequently have poorly-trained medical personnel, little to no equipment, and horrible treatment plans.
+In Thomazeau, most locals cannot afford medical care, even if it’s an emergency situation.
+With no insurance plans or savings, they were often left to suffer or die without any medical attention before LiveBeyond established a permanent presence in the community.

-We’re currently building the first operative hospital in Thomazeau, which will include four surgical suites, an OB/GYN hospital and an in-patient hospital.
-Americans doctors come to LiveBeyond's medical clinic on a monthly basis to serve on a medical mission week to provide the community with basic medical care, where more than 10,000 locals have been treated.
-Once the hospital is completed, 200,000 people in the region will have access to preventive care, health care check-ups and treatments, and many other services to improve their dire situation.
+We’re currently building the first operative hospital in Thomazeau, which will include a clinic, four surgical suites, an OB/GYN ward, and an in-patient hospital.
+Americans doctors come to LiveBeyond's medical clinic on a monthly basis to serve on a medical mission week to provide the community with basic medical care.
+More than 10,000 locals have been treated.
+Once the hospital is completed, 200,000 people in the region will have access to preventive care, health care check-ups and treatments, and many other services.

 The majority of people in Thomazeau are barely hanging onto their life.
-We believe that we are called to care for these people, not just care about them.
-By healing people’s physical needs, we are striving to bring the Kingdom of God to Haiti to restore their physical, spiritual and emotional health.
+We believe that we are called to care for these individuals, not just care about them.
+By healing people’s physical needs, we are striving to bring the Kingdom of God to Haiti to restore their physical, spiritual, and emotional health.